The Bankrate promise

 What is a CD-secured loan?

 A CD loan is a type of personal loan that uses your certificate of deposit to secure the loan funds.
-With the certificate of deposit acting as the collateral for the loan, lenders normally offer better APRs, because even if the borrower defaults on a CD loan, the lender can recoup its losses by way of the CD.
-However, it’s important to understand that when you back a loan with a CD, you risk losing that certificate should you fail to make payments.
+With the certificate of deposit acting as the collateral for the loan, lenders normally offer better APRs because even if the borrower defaults on a CD loan, the lender can recoup its losses by way of the CD.
+However, when you back a loan with a CD, you risk losing that certificate should you fail to make payments.

-Some type of collateral typically backs a secured loan.
+Secured loans are backed by some form of collateral.
 For example, if you take out a mortgage to buy a new house, the house serves as collateral.
-Car loans work the same way; the automobile for which you obtain a loan becomes the collateral to secure the debt.
+Car loans work the same way.
+The automobile for which you obtain a loan becomes the collateral to secure the debt.
 When a borrower defaults on a secured loan, the lender can seize the collateral to cover the outstanding debt, which is why secured loans pose lower risks for banks and credit unions.

 With a CD-secured loan, your certificate of deposit acts as collateral.
 CD loans allow you to retain your investment and get the additional cash you need.
-CD-secured loans are personal loans, which means you can use the money for almost any type of expense.
+CD-secured loans are personal loans, meaning you can use the money for almost any expense.

-CD-secured loans aren’t right for everyone.
+CD-secured loans might be a good idea for some, but they aren’t right for everyone.
 Here are some of their biggest benefits and drawbacks.

 Pros of CD loans

-- When you apply for a CD loan with a bank or credit union that holds your CD, you can often get loan approval quickly, sometimes within hours, and receive funds within a day or two.
+- Easy application process: When you apply for a CD loan with a bank or credit union that holds your CD, you can often get loan approval quickly, sometimes within hours, and receive funds within a day or two.

-- Your CD continues to earn interest throughout the life of the loan.
+- Continued growth: Your CD continues to earn interest throughout the life of the loan.

-- Banks and credit unions usually offer generous terms, sometimes allowing you to repay funds for up to 10 years.
+- Long repayment terms: Banks and credit unions usually offer generous terms, sometimes allowing you to repay funds for up to 10 years.

-- Borrowers with poor credit often qualify for CD-secured loans.
+- Good for those with bad credit: Borrowers with poor credit often qualify for CD-secured loans.

 Cons of CD loans

-- Not all banks and credit unions offer CD-secured loans.
+- Not widely available: Not all banks and credit unions offer CD-secured loans.

-- Typically, you must already have a CD to qualify.
+- Need a CD: Typically, you must already have a CD to qualify for a CD loan.

-- Lenders may require an origination fee or prepayment fee for paying off the loan before the end of the term.
+- Some fees could apply: Lenders may require an origination fee or prepayment fee for paying off the loan before the end of the term.

-- You cannot cash out your CD until after you’ve paid off the loan.
+- Cash-out setbacks: You cannot cash out your CD until after you’ve paid off the loan.